ConPaaS-team/conpaas/docs/userguide.rst

 Resetting the User Password
 ---------------------------

-When a Galera Cluster service is started, a new user "mysqldb" is created with a randomly-generated password.
+When a MySQL Galera service is started, a new user "mysqldb" is created with a randomly-generated password.
 To gain access to the database you must first reset this password.
 Click “Reset Password“ in the front-end, and choose the new password.